ewy1/owo/README.md

  - Upload through website or through the command line
  - No reverse proxy required
  - Immutable pastes but still easily edit- and savable.
- - Javascript only required for editing
+ - Noscript compatible (excluding editing)
  - Syntax highlighting (currently only for js/ts)

 ## Upcoming features